Impact of Interacting Dark Energy on the Growth of Matter Density Perturbations: Observational Constraints from DESI and Multi-Probe Data: Conclusion

-We confronted the model with the latest multi-probe cosmological data.
-Using background observations (Pantheon+ SNIa, $H(z)$, CMB, and SDSS BAO) together with redshift-space distortion measurements, we obtained tight constraints on the coupling $\alpha$.
-Replacing the SDSS BAO data with the new DESI DR2 BAO measurements further improved the precision dramatically.
-The DESI-based analysis gives $\alpha = -0.0044 \pm 0.0082$ (SHCB$_{\rm DESI}$+RSD), fully consistent with zero at the $1\sigma$ level.
-Simultaneously, the dark energy equation of state is constrained to $w = -0.978\pm 0.026$, showing no deviation from a cosmological constant ($w=-1$).
+We confronted the models with the latest multi-probe cosmological data.
+Using background observations (Pantheon+ SNIa, $H(z)$, CMB, and SDSS/DESI BAO) together with redshift-space distortion measurements, we obtained tight constraints on the dark-sector dynamics.
+The DESI-based analysis for the $w$CDM model gives $\alpha = 0.0230 \pm 0.0076$, consistent with zero at approximately the $3\sigma$ confidence level, and $w = -0.948 \pm 0.025$, consistent with $-1$ at the $2\sigma$ level.
+For the dynamical CPL model, we found $\alpha = 0.0173 \pm 0.0095$, with $w_0 = -0.888 \pm 0.059$ and $w_a = -0.28 \pm 0.25$, demonstrating that all parameters are consistent with their $\Lambda$CDM values within the $2\sigma$ confidence level.
 These results indicate that the non-interacting $\Lambda$CDM paradigm remains in agreement with current observations.
-Furthermore, our analysis reveals a positive correlation between $w$ and $\alpha$, which indicates that the dynamical nature of dark energy and the dark matter--dark energy interaction are observationally linked.
-Therefore, when interpreting deviations from the $\Lambda$CDM paradigm in the future, it is necessary to constrain these two parameters jointly in order to more accurately discriminate between interacting dark energy and modified gravity theories.
+Notably, comparing the two models reveals that allowing for a time-varying equation of state partially absorbs the phenomenological signatures of the dark-sector interaction, shifting the best-fit coupling $\alpha$ closer to zero and slightly broadening its uncertainty.
+Furthermore, our analysis reveals complex correlations between the equation of state parameters and the coupling $\alpha$, which indicates that the dynamical nature of dark energy and the dark matter--dark energy interaction are observationally linked.
+Therefore, when interpreting deviations from the $\Lambda$CDM paradigm in the future, it is necessary to constrain these parameters jointly in order to more accurately discriminate between interacting dark energy and modified gravity theories.